More about: Best Things To Do In Rome

 4. Soak up tradition and history with a guided tour of the center

-Taking one of the guided tours of Rome's historic center is one of the best ideas for getting around the city understanding what you see.
-This would be the experience I would choose in most of the cities I travel to because, far from the boring tours that overwhelmed you with endless dates and historical data, today's tours are more and more authentic and have more variety as it is the case of Rome night tours or Rome photo tours.
+This would be the experience I would choose in most of the cities I travel to because, far from the boring tours that overwhelmed you with endless dates and historical data, today's tours are becoming more authentic and have more variety as is the case of Rome night tours, Rome photo tours or guided tours of the historic center of Rome.

 Especially in Rome, where tradition and art are breathed in every corner, a specialized guide teaches you to appreciate not only the history of the city but also its essence.